m0ru/bak/02a_state_of_the_art.md

 ### Model-View-ViewModel {#sec:mvvm}

 This architectural pattern, also known as "Model-View-Binder" is similar to MVC but puts more emphasis on the separation between back-end and front-end.
-Its parts are the following (see also [@fig:mvvm]):<!--TODO {TODO sources}-->
+Its parts are the following (see also [@fig:mvvm]):<!--TODO {TODO sources for mvvm}-->

   * **The model** is the back-end business-logic and state.
 It can be on a different machine entirely, e.g. a web server.
   * **The view-model** contains the front-end logic and state.
 It is a thin binding layer, that processes inputs and that manages and provides the data required by the view.